Tate blueshift and vanishing for Real oriented cohomology: Introduction

 where $Q^\infty_{-i} = Th(-i\gamma \to B_{C_2}\Sigma_2)$ is the Thom spectrum of the $C_2$-equivariant classifying space of $\Sigma_2$.

-We obtain the map in Theorem \ref{ThmC} using the formula \eqref{GMEqn2} along with several new results on completions of $\m\r$-modules which enrich classical results of Greenlees and May for $MU$-modules \cite{GM97}.
-The last statement of Theorem \ref{ThmC} relies on the following identification of certain equivariant Bousfield localizations and completions.
+We obtain the map in Theorem \ref{ThmC} using the formula \eqref{GMEqn2} along with several new results on completions of $\m\r$-modules which refine classical results of Greenlees--May for $MU$-modules \cite{GM97}.
+These results may be of independent interest.

+Finally, we note that the last statement of Theorem \ref{ThmC} relies on the following identification of certain equivariant Bousfield localizations and completions.

-\begin{thmx}[Localization and completion comparison, Theorem \ref{prop:localizationcomparison}] Let $\e$ be any $\m\r(n) := \bar{v}_n^{-1}\m\r_{(2)}$-module spectrum such that the underlying canonical map $E \to E_{I_m}^\wedge$ factors through $L_{K(m)}(\e^{C_2})$ and gives an equivalence $L_{K(m)}E \simeq E_{I_m}^\wedge$. \begin{enumerate}[label=(a)] \item The canonical equivariant map $\e \to \e_{\bar{I}_m}^\wedge$ factors through $L_{\k(m)}\e$ and gives an equivalence
+\begin{thmx}[Localization and completion comparison, Theorem \ref{prop:localizationcomparison}] Let $\e$ be any $\m\r(n) := \bar{v}_n^{-1}\m\r_{(2)}$-module spectrum such that the underlying canonical map $E \to E_{I_m}^\wedge$ factors through $L_{K(m)}E$ and gives an equivalence $L_{K(m)}E \simeq E_{I_m}^\wedge$. \begin{enumerate}[label=(a)] \item The canonical equivariant map $\e \to \e_{\bar{I}_m}^\wedge$ factors through $L_{\k(m)}\e$ and gives an equivalence